DaVita Inc. – Consensus Indicates Potential 13.0% Upside

-DaVita Inc. with ticker code (DVA) have now 7 analysts in total covering the stock.
-The consensus rating is ‘Hold’.
-The range between the high target price and low target price is between 109 and 72 calculating the mean target price we have 84.
-Now with the previous closing price of 74.34 this would imply there is a potential upside of 13.0%.
-There is a 50 day moving average of 79.67 and the 200 moving average now moves to 93.55.
-The company has a market capitalisation of $6,618m.
-You can visit the company’s website by visiting: https://www.davita.com
+DaVita Inc. found using ticker (DVA) now have 7 analysts covering the stock.
+The analyst consensus points to a rating of ‘Hold’.
+The target price ranges between 109 and 72 and has a mean target at 84.
+Now with the previous closing price of 74.34 this now indicates there is a potential upside of 13.0%.
+The day 50 moving average is 78.75 and the 200 day moving average is 92.58.
+The company has a market cap of $6,746m.
+Company Website: https://www.davita.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.